-Rivera testified that in assessing the apprenticeship penalties, she reviewed Simmons' penalty history.
+DLSE deputy labor commissioner Rivera testified that in assessing the apprenticeship penalties, she reviewed Simmons' penalty history.
 She stated that she found three prior Simmons cases in the DLSE database showing penalty payments from Simmons under section 1775 for prevailing wage enforcement actions.
-The three DLSE enforcement actions were for jobs that all took place during the same general period of time.
-However, under cross-examination, Rivera conceded that the enforcement actions by DLSE in these cases were all undertaken subsequent to the completion date of the Project.
-Moreover, she also admitted that Simmons' work on other projects and the instant Project occurred at about the same time.
-In her testimony, Rivera also conceded Simmons had no prior history of penalties for underpaid prevailing wages at the time of the alleged violations in this case.
-Duggar testified that about the time Simmons began the Project, it also started four other public works projects.
-While the Project was one of the first of five public work projects completed by Simmons, the Assessment in this matter was one of the last of five assessments issued by DLSE on those projects.
+The three DLSE enforcement actions were for jobs that all took place during roughly the same period of time.
+Under cross-examination, Rivera conceded that the enforcement actions by DLSE in the three other cases were all undertaken subsequent to the completion date of the Project at issue here.
+She also admitted that Simmons' work on the other projects and the Project at issue here occurred at about the same time.
+Rivera further conceded that Simmons had no prior history of prevailing wage violations and penalties at the time of the alleged violations at issue in this case.
+For its part, Duggar testified on behalf of